Arena Stage: Original plays and films

-In 2016, Molly Smith announced the Power Plays initiative to commission 25 original plays and musicals over the next 10 years to showcase American history from 1776 to modern day.
-Including works by Jacqueline Lawton, Eve Ensler, Rajiv Joseph, Mary Kathryn Nagle, Sarah Ruhl, Lawrence Wright, Eduardo Machado, Aaron Posner, John Strand, Craig Lucas, Kenneth Lin, and Nathan Alan Davis.
+In 2016, artistic director Molly Smith announced the Power Plays initiative to commission 25 original plays and musicals over the next 10 years to showcase American history from 1776 to modern day.
+These have included works by Jacqueline Lawton, Eve Ensler, Rajiv Joseph, Mary Kathryn Nagle, Sarah Ruhl, Lawrence Wright, Eduardo Machado, Aaron Posner, John Strand, Craig Lucas, Kenneth Lin, and Nathan Alan Davis.

 During the coronavirus pandemic, Arena Stage launched the Artists Marketplace as a way for people to commission or purchase work from the artists who have worked with the company.

-The company also produced three films: May 22, 2020, a docudrama that follows D.C.-Maryland-Virginia residents and captures a day in their lives during the pandemic; Inside Voices, which features the stories of kids during the pandemic; and The 51st State, about D.C. statehood.
+The company also produced three films: May 22, 2020, a docudrama that follows D.C.-Maryland-Virginia residents and captures a day in their lives during the pandemic; Inside Voices, which features the stories of kids during the pandemic; and The 51st State, about the D.C. statehood movement.

-In 2021, the company released a three-part commissioned music series called Arena Riffs.
+In 2021, the company released a three-part commissioned music series called Arena Riffs as part of its reopening.

 Timeline

-Renovation 2008–2010
+Renovation and new construction, 2008–2010

 A major renovation of the facility was undertaken from 2008 through 2010.
-The architect for the project was Bing Thom Architects of Vancouver, British Columbia, Canada who contracted Fast + Epp consulting engineers to design the main columns for the building.
+The architect for the project was Bing Thom Architects of Vancouver, British Columbia, Canada, who contracted Fast + Epp consulting engineers to design the main columns for the building.
 During the renovation, Arena Stage temporarily moved to the Crystal Forum and the Lincoln Theatre.

-The Arena’s existing theaters, the Fichandler Stage and the Kreeger Theater, were enclosed along with a new theater, the Arlene and Robert Kogod Cradle, under a glass “skin”.
+The Arena's existing theaters, the Fichandler Stage and the Kreeger Theater, were enclosed under a glass "skin" together with a new theater, the Arlene and Robert Kogod Cradle.
 The entire $135 million complex was renamed "Arena Stage at the Mead Center for American Theater" in honor of supporters Gilbert and Jaylee Mead.
-The new building includes a central lobby, restaurant, rehearsal rooms, classrooms, production shops, offices, and the Catwalk Cafe.
-The restaurant, Richard's Place, is closed for the 2021-2022 season.
-For the first time in the company's history, all staff and operations joined under one unifying roof.
-The three-stage theater complex is now the second-largest performing arts center in Washington, DC, after the Kennedy Center for the Performing Arts, and is the largest regional theater in D.C.
-Arena Stage re-opened in October 2010 with “Oklahoma!”
+The new building also includes a central lobby, restaurant, and the Catwalk Cafe, and such support spaces as rehearsal rooms, classrooms, production shops, and offices.
+The restaurant, Richard's Place, is closed for the 2021–2022 season.

+For the first time in the company's history, all staff and operations were joined under one unifying roof.
+The three-stage theater complex is now the second-largest performing arts center in Washington, DC, after the Kennedy Center for the Performing Arts.
+It is the largest regional theater in D.C.
+Arena Stage re-opened in October 2010 with Oklahoma!.

 The capacity of its three theaters follows: